spaceotter/unplusplus/README.md

 * Any passing of structs/classes by value or C++ `&` reference are changed to passing by pointer, for the best compatibility with FFI.
-* Returning structs/classes by value is changed to supplying a pointer argument for the output to be assigned.
+* Returning structs/classes by value is changed to supplying a pointer argument for the output to be assigned into.
 * Functions declarations with arguments without a provided name are given generated ones.
 * Enumeration values are copied to the output.
 * Enumerations with a non-int type are generated as a bunch of macros.
 * Some types are considered internal to the standard C++ library.
 These are filtered out, and are referred to using a typedef if one appears later.
 * A constant extern *pointer* is emitted for global variables, which points to the variable.
 * A struct that mirrors the layout of the C++ type is emitted to allow direct access to fields.
+Anonymous unions and structs used to organize fields are copied directly over to the C struct.

 ## Limitations

 The project is not ready for general use yet.

-* Some C++ features may not be supported.
+* Some newer C++ features may not be supported.
 * Macros are not transferred.
-* The mirror structs probably aren't generated correctly for alignment.
+* The generator does not account for explicit alignment or packed structure declarations.
+If these are present, the layout of mirror structs could be incorrect.
+* Templates are normally evaluated in a lazy fashion.
+This means that methods are not instantiated unless they are used, which can result in hidden bugs in libraries where the template's method is incompatible with some template arguments.
+These can be surfaced by unplusplus because it explicitly uses every single member of every template specialization that it can find.